edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The unique global identifier for this exchanged document.<br/>A unique global identifier for this referenced product.<br/>The unique global identifier for this logistics package.<br/>A globally unique identifier of this trade party.<br/>A unique global identifier for this referenced document.<br/>The global identifier for this referenced logistics package.<br/>A global identifier for this supply chain consignment item.<br/>A unique global identifier for this trade product.<br/>
+Comments: <br/>The unique global identifier for this exchanged document.<br/>A unique global identifier for this referenced product.<br/>The unique global identifier for this logistics package.<br/>A globally unique identifier of this trade party.<br/>A unique global identifier for this referenced document.<br/>The global identifier for this referenced logistics package.<br/>A unique global identifier for this trade product.<br/>A global identifier for this supply chain consignment item.<br/>

 Domains: